-Played by a few high profile YouTubers, Jump King has piqued my interest: is it really that hard?
+Jump King has been played by a few high profile YouTubers, and has piqued my interest: is it really that hard?
 Only one way to find out.

 Never have I played a game where I’ve repeatedly said “This game sucks”, with a smile on my face – often followed by a war cry or two.
 Jump King proves that some of the simplest of concepts prove to be the most tenacious as all this knight does is jump.
 As opposed to Vulgar Knight, who just types.